codahale/veil-go/README.md

 X25519 public key to generate a shared secret.
 The shared secret is hashed with BLAKE2b to derive a 32-byte data encapsulation key.

-The plaintext is encrypted using the derived key and the following data encapsulation mechanism using the ephemeral public key's Elligator 2 representative as authenticated data, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.
+The plaintext is encrypted using the derived key and the data encapsulation mechanism with the ephemeral public key's Elligator 2 representative as authenticated data, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.

-### Data Encapsulation

-Data is encapsulated via a variant of XChaCha20Poly1305, where the Poly1305 authenticator is hashed via BLAKE2b to produce an unbiased, 32-byte authenticator.

 ### Messages